MicroFocus/octane-gitlab-service/README.md

 server.port=9091

-# ALM Octane GitLab Service oriented properties
+# ALM Octane GitLab Service-oriented properties
 # =========================================
 server.baseUrl=<mandatory: the base URL of this service, should be accessible by GitLab>
 server.webhook.route.url=<optional: URL of the service that can be exposed and is reachable from GitLab>